sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 - III.
 Background
 - IV.
 General Principles
    - A. Cybersecurity is Part of Device Safety and the Quality System Regulation
       - QS regulation 1.
 A Secure Product Development Framework (SPDF) may be one way to satisfy the
    - B. Designing for Security
    - C. Transparency
    - D. Submission Documentation..............................................................................................
 - V. Using an SPDF to Manage Cybersecurity Risks
    - A. Security Risk Management
       - 1. Threat Modeling
       - 2. Cybersecurity Risk Assessment
       - 3. Interoperability Considerations
       - 4. Third-Party Software Components
       - 5. Security Assessment of Unresolved Anomalies
       - 6. TPLC Security Risk Management
    - B. Security Architecture
       - 1. Implementation of Security Controls
       - 2. Security Architecture Views
    - C. Cybersecurity Testing
 - VI.
 Cybersecurity Transparency
    - A. Labeling Recommendations for Devices with Cybersecurity Risks
    - B. Cybersecurity Management Plans
+- VII.
+Cyber Devices
+   - A. Who is Required to Comply with Section 524B of the FD&C Act
+   - B. Devices Subject to Section 524B of the FD&C Act
+   - C. Documentation Recommendations to Comply with Section 524B of the FD&C Act
+      - 1. Plans and Procedures (Section 524B(b)(1))
+      - Assurance of Cybersecurity (Section 524B(b)(2)) 2.
+Design, Develop, and Maintain Processes and Procedures to Provide a Reasonable
+            - 3. Software Bill of Materials (SBOM) (Section 524B(b)(3))
+   - D. Modifications
+            - 1. Changes That May Impact Cybersecurity
+            - 2. Changes Unlikely to Impact Cybersecurity
+   - E. Reasonable Assurance of Cybersecurity of Cyber Devices
 - Appendix 1.
 Security Control Categories and Associated Recommendations
             - Authentication
          - Authorization